In-band signaling: Cable television

-DTMF signaling in the cable industry was discontinued because it was distracting to viewers and was susceptible to interference when DTMF tones were sounded by characters in television shows.
-For example, a character dialing a Touch-Tone telephone in a television show could cause the cable company computers to switch away from a "hot feed" to dead air, and the cost of human-imperceptible signaling technologies decreased.
+As the cost of human-imperceptible signaling technologies decreased, DTMF signaling in the cable industry was discontinued because it was distracting to viewers.
+The television shows themselves could also cause interference if they contained DTMF tones - for example, a character dialing a Touch-Tone telephone in a television show could cause the cable company computers to switch away from a normal feed to dead air.